Boost Horsepower Calculator

 Practical Example

-Imagine a car enthusiast has a car with a naturally aspirated engine that produces 200 horsepower.
-They decide to install a turbocharger and plan to run it at 10 PSI of boost.
+Let's say you have a naturally aspirated engine that produces 200 horsepower, and you plan to install a turbocharger set to produce 10 PSI of boost.

 Similar Calculators